easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md

 # Backend first steps

-*In this article we focus focus on your first steps to take to start developing backend features*
+*In this article we focus focus on your first steps to take to start developing backend features.*

 ---